PhileCMS/Phile/README.md

 Phile can be extended with a wide variety of plugins.
 You can also overwrite the default plugins in order to add extra functionality, speed, or features.

-Help make Phile better by checking out the GitHub repoistory and submitting pull requests.
+Help make Phile better by checking out the GitHub repository and submitting pull requests.

 ##### With composer